DISHDevEx/cntf-stress-test/README.md

         "helm upgrade --install <_RUNNER_NAME_> -n <_NAMESPACE_> --set runnerRegistrationToken=<_RUNNER_TOKEN_> --set gitlabUrl=http://www.gitlab.com gitlab/gitlab-runner"
         * Check to see if your runner is working: "kubectl get pods -n <_NAMESPACE_>" (you should see "1/1" under "READY" and "Running" under "STATUS")
     * In Gitlab, Under "Assigned project runners" you should now see that your runner has a green circle next to it, signaling a "ready" status
+    * **How to re-use this runner for other CNTF repositories:**
+        * Hover over "Settings" and select "CI/CD"
+        * Under "Other available runners", find the runner you have created and select "Enable for this project".

 3. Authenticate [Gitlab with AWS](https://docs.gitlab.com/ee/ci/cloud_deployment/)